 - a.
-Development proposals must not have a detrimental impact on the views and glimpses identified in the Newmarket Conservation Area Appraisal (2009), which contribute to the appreciation of the visual qualities of the Conservation Area and its valued surrounding landscape. - b.
-Valuable views may also be found outside the Conservation Area, and for any development the wider view should be considered as well as the immediate street scene or surrounding area. - c.
-Particular regard should be paid to the following views, as identified on the Policies Map.
-Development proposals must not have a detrimental impact on these views, but rather should seek to complement them.
-Please see Section 13 below for photographs which indicate the viewing point for each view. - i.
+Development proposals in the Conservation Area should take account of and where possible complement the views and glimpses identified in the Newmarket Conservation Area Appraisal (2009), which contribute to the appreciation of the visual qualities of the Conservation Area and its valued surrounding landscape. - b.
+As appropriate to their nature and location, development proposals should take account of the following Key Views as identified on Policies Map 4.
+In particular, development proposals should be designed in such a fashion that their height, scale, mass and location within the site concerned respects and safeguards the identified Key Views.
+Proposals which would complement an identified Key View will be particularly supported. - i.
 Exning Road (B1103), from the junction with Tannersfield Way onwards, looking SSE down Exning Road, across the town to the stud land beyond - ii.
 Mill Hill (B1103), looking E down Exeter Road towards Warren Hill - iii.
 Rayes Lane, from just after the bend, looking ENE towards The Severals - iv.
 The Watercourse, from Exeter Road, looking S towards Tattersalls Sale Ring - v.
-St. Mary's Square, looking S towards St Mary's Church - vi.
+St Mary's Square, looking S towards St Mary's Church - vi.
 Fred Archer Way, next to the former Market Square, looking WSW towards St Mary's Church - vii.
 Wellington Street, looking SE towards All Saints Church - viii.
-Junction of Rowley Drive with road to Regent Court and St Patrick, looking SE towards St Mary's Church - ix.
+Junction of Rowley Drive with the road to Regents Court and St Patrick, looking SE towards St Mary's Church - ix.
 Rowley Drive, from the junction with Garden Court onwards, looking ESE towards St Mary's Church - x.
 The Rows, looking NE towards the junction with Black Bear Lane cont.